artmg/lubuild/help/configure/firewall-development-instance.md

 * if you only have the `root@~` prompt, get the console using `opnsense-shell`
 * choose option 4 to 'Reset to factory defaults'
+* this will shut down the system

+##### Use config.xml on disk

+When the system boots it looks to see: if it was just reset to factory defaults, the message appears: press any key to load configuration file

+This allows you to specify a disk unit, such as `ada1` from which to load `/conf/config.xml`.

+Note that this imports ONLY the config.xml, it does NOT overlay it over system defaults.
+Therefore in addition to the settings you want, you should leave system defauls in the file too.

 #### Config files on VM